ut-robotics/picr21-team-kobe/Kobe_Elektronics/README.md

 - Three drivers for controlling motors, with FAULT LEDs

-- Can be controlled through 2 PWM signals or one direction signal and one PWM signal, controlled by MODE pin signal.
+- Drivers can be controlled through 2 PWM signals or one direction signal and one PWM signal, controlled by MODE pin signal.
 When GND, 1 PWM and direction

 - Needs 20us low pulse on nSLEEP to initialize, otherwise when high FAULT LEDs are glowing

-- Has SR pin for slew rate control
+- Has SR pin for slew rate control, connected to PGND

-- ITRIP pin for load current regulation
+- ITRIP pin for load current regulation, 3.3k resistor connected

 - DIAG pin connected to PGND